dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 !!! note
-    If regularized is set to true then the ridge penalty will be estimated using generalized cross validation where the maximum number of iterations is 2 * folds for the successive halving procedure.
+    If regularized is set to true then the ridge penalty will be estimated using generalized cross.
 However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

 !!! note
     For a deeper dive on S-learning, T-learning, and X-learning see: